-For a more fun option add color like in this blue chair!
+Along with distressing furniture, I’ve started experimenting with colored stains and paints.
+For a fun option, add some color like in this blue chair.
 This one I finished up right before a family picnic!
-I arrived with blue paint still on my arms much to my son’s amusement.
+I arrived with blue paint still on my arms, much to my son’s amusement.

 Distressing is very forgiving and great for beginners and established DIYers alike.
 Plus there are so many neat products readily available to help you achieve any look you desire.
-I know you are eager to try it out yourself, and it’s really simple once you get started!
+If you’re eager to try it out yourself, it’s really simple once you get started!
 I’ve compiled some of my tips for making brand new lumber look distressed.

 1: Choose Your Wood

 Some woods are naturally harder than others.
-There is actually a wood hardness rating chart called the Janka Hardness Chart.
+There’s actually a wood hardness rating chart called the Janka Hardness Chart.
 These woods will be more difficult to really distress as they stand up to wear and tear.
 The softer woods you can really distress and rough up!

-Woods with stronger grain pattern will absorb stains better than their smoother counterparts.
+Woods with stronger grain pattern (ie. oak)will absorb stains better than their smoother counterparts (ie. maple).
 The grains will make the overall look seem darker because they will stand out more.
 Woods with less grain and texture will remain a lighter stain and their grain appearance will be minimal.

 2: Choose Your Finish